-The SRWTF is owned by the Commission and is currently operated and maintained by SUEZ under a twenty-year Service Agreement with the Commission expiring October 1, 2020.
+The SRWTF is owned by the Commission and is currently operated and maintained by SUEZ under a twenty-year Service Agreement with the Commission expiring September 30, 2020.
+A new twenty-year Service Agreement has been awarded to SUEZ Water Environmental Services Inc. beginning October 1, 2020 with an additional five-year mutual option.
 Treatment consists of two major steps: primary treatment and secondary treatment.
 During the primary treatment stage, sand, grit, and solids are removed from the untreated sewage.
 The secondary treatment phase uses bacteria to further break down the dissolved solids, which produces sludge.
 The treated wastewater is then separated from the sludge and cleaned and disinfected before being released into the Connecticut River in compliance with the facility's National Pollution Discharge Elimination System (NPDES) permit issued by the U.S. EPA and MA DEP.
 SUEZ is responsible for the biological treatment, disinfection and chlorination of the wastewater that flows through the plant.

 Effluent flow to the Connecticut River is tested and monitored daily at the facility's on-site State certified testing laboratory to ensure that required permit limitations are not exceeded and the water can be discharged safely to the Connecticut River without harming the environment.
-The solids, or sludge, resulting from the treatment process are trucked to Municipal Solid Waste Landfills for disposal.
+The solids, or sludge, resulting from the treatment process are trucked to Solid Waste Landfills for disposal.